corpunWorld Corporal Punishment Research

 Anyway, according to this, CP was restored in New South Wales in November 1988 and was evidently still lawful there in 1990.

-Education Regulations 2000 [PDF]
+Education Regulations 2000

 blob Other external links for Australia/Schools

-flag BAHAMAS, THE: Judicial CP
+Bahamas flag BAHAMAS, THE: Judicial CP

-Judicial corporal punishment in this former British colony in the Caribbean, abolished in 1984, was reintroduced in 1991; but calls for its "return" in November 2002 and again in August 2005 suggest that these provisions were regarded locally as having fallen into disuse.
+Calls for the "return" of JCP in 2002 and again in 2005 suggest that the flogging provision was regarded locally as having fallen into disuse.

-Annual return 1937 - Juvenile offenders [HISTORY]
+Annual return 1937 - Juvenile offenders

 Statistical return sent by the local government to the Colonial Office, with annotations by "Sir Humphrey" after its arrival in London ("They seem to be rather fond of whipping juveniles in Bahamas").
 Lists about 120 cases of whippings of boys with the "tamarind rod", probably a kind of birch.
 The offenders were aged between 9 and 16 inclusive, and the number of strokes ranged from 2 to 12.
 These figures would seem to call into question a claim by Benson (1937) that there were only 11 cases in 1930 and none at all in 1935.